vinctustech/oql/src/main/paradox/examples.md

 Examples
 ========

-Several examples are presented, each one creating a different database.
-Each example presents a different use case.
+Here we present several examples, where each one creates a different dockerized [PostgreSQL](https://www.postgresql.org/) database.
+Therefore, you will need to have [docker](https://www.docker.com/) installed.

-### Example (many-to-one)
+### Example: many-to-one

-This example presents a very simple "employee" database where employees have a manager and a department (among other things), so that the employees and their managers are in a *many-to-one* relationship, which also requires that the employee table to joined to itself.
+This example creates a very simple employee database where employees have a manager and a department (among other things), so that the employees and their managers are in a *many-to-one* relationship.
+This example also demonstrates self-referential entities.
 Employees and departments are also in a *many-to-one* relationship.

 Get [PostgreSQL](https://hub.docker.com/_/postgres) running in a [docker container](https://www.docker.com/resources/what-container):

 ```
-sudo docker pull postgres
+docker pull postgres
-sudo docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 postgres
+docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 postgres
 ```

 Run the [PostgreSQL terminal](https://www.postgresql.org/docs/9.3/app-psql.html) to create a database: